 due to repeated hormonal over-stimulation of your female pet’s

 reproductive tract.
-You can see that tract in the diagram I presented at the top of this page as well.
+You can see that tract in the diagram I drew at the top of this page as well.
 Estimates of the incidence of pyometra in older, unspayed,

 female dogs range from 1-15%.
 When it occurs, it can be treated